sc222an/hopfield-networks/README.md

 Evaluates the robustness of a Hopfield Network against varying levels of input noise.

 **Components**
-*   **Noise Threshold Experiment**: Introduces incrementally higher levels of noise (10% to 60%) into the target cue while maintaining a fixed memory load of 6 faces.
+*   **Noise Threshold Experiment**: Introduces incrementally higher levels of noise (10% to 60%) into the target cue on a fixed memory load of 6 faces.
 *   **Outputs**: Plots grids combining original targets, corrupted cues, recalled patterns, and a performance curve to show recall accuracy against increasing noise levels.